mui/material-ui/docs/data/joy/guides/material-ui/material-ui.md

-# Using Joy and Material UI together
+# Using Joy UI and Material UI together

-<p class="description">A how-to-guide for using Joy and Material UI together in the same project.</p>
+<p class="description">Learn how to use Joy UI and Material UI together in the same project.</p>

-## Caveat
+## Introduction

-The purpose of this guide is to help developers set up Joy and Material UI together for these specific needs:
+There are two main use cases for using them together:

-- The existing project uses Material UI but want to try new components from Joy UI.
+1. Your existing project already uses Material UI but you're willing to explore the new components and style Joy UI offers.
-- Starts a project with Joy UI but there is no built-in components eg. Menu, so have to leverage Material UI components.
+2. You've started your project with Joy UI but you find a key component you need is missing.

 :::warning
-Once Joy has parity of components in the future, we do not recommend to use both of them together because they follow different design guidelines.
-Having multiple design guidelines in the same project could create unnecessary complexities and increase the bundle size.
+**⚠️ Note:** Once Joy UI reaches component parity with Material UI, we recommend you to _choose one or the other_.
+Not only do they have a different design language (and therefore a different theme structure) but they would also increase your bundle size as well as potentially create unnecessary complexities.
 :::

-Here are some details that you need to be aware of when using Joy and Material UI together:
+Additionally, keep these in mind when using them together:

-- Joy and Material UI use the same **style engine** from `@mui/system` which share the same react context for theming.
+- Both of them use MUI System as their syle engine, which uses React context for theming.
-- Joy components need `CssVarsProvider` (either from `@mui/joy` or `@mui/material`).
+- Joy UI requires wrapping your application with the `CssVarsProvider` component but you're able to import it from either @mui/joy or @mui/material.
-- The theme structure of Joy and Material UI is not exactly the same but can be merged.

-## Joy UI in Material UI project
+## Case A: Joy UI in a Material UI project

-This setup is for the project that:

-- uses Material UI as a starting point but want to try new components from Joy UI.
-- might transition to Joy UI in the future.

-In this use case, the Material UI theme should overrides the theme from Joy UI:
+For this case, the Material UI theme should override the Joy UI's.

 ```js
 import { deepmerge } from '@mui/utils';